flymin/MagicDrive-V2/README.md

 ## TODO

 - [x] train & inference code
-- [ ] pretrained weight & metadata for nuScenes
+- [ ] pretrained weight for stage 3 & metadata for nuScenes (soon)
+- [ ] pretrained weight for stage 1 & 2 (will be released a bit later)

 ## Getting Started